Learn how FotoStation can print your pictures in different sizes and layouts.

 Previewing the print

-Click on the Show full screen preview button to see what the output of what the page will look like when printed.
+Click on the Preview button to see what the output of what the page will look like when printed.
 You will only get a preview of the first page.

 Setting print options

 Choose the printed document’s orientation (Landscape or Portrait).
 If you select Automatic orientation by template the orientation will be determined by the default settings in the selected template.